Mojiberus/mpv-config/README.md

 ### Set up input.conf

 The first thing you should learn are default keybinds for mpv.
 Default keybinds are stored in `mpv-XXXXXX/doc/mpbindings.png` which is brief overview.
-Full list of kenbinds can be viewed here https://mpv.io/manual/stable/#keyboard-control.
+Full list of keybinds can be viewed here https://mpv.io/manual/stable/#keyboard-control.

 Keybinds which are set in `input.conf` will override their respective default.